 The Strictly Paleo Details – Food Dos

-Meat includes seafood and eggs.
-In an ideal situation, your meat would come from ethically raised animals that have spent their lives eating the way God created them to eat.
+The meat category includes beef, pork, lamb, fowl (chicken, duck, turkey), seafood (fish, oysters, etc…) and eggs.
+In an ideal situation, your meat would come from ethically raised animals that have spent their lives eating their natural diet (how God created them).
 That means wild-caught fish is preferable to farm-raised fish that are fed grains and other products that are not their natural diet.
-In the case of cows that would be GRASS.
-Cows are ruminants who were not designed to eat grains.
+Cows are ruminants designed to eat grass, not grains.
 “100% Grass-Fed” or “Grass Finished” beef will contain much higher levels of Omega-3 fatty acids and CLA.
-In spite of the advertising on egg cartons touting “Vegetarian Feed”, the fact is chickens are not vegetarians!
-When chickens are allowed to roam free they will eat worms and bugs which means their eggs will be richly yellow/orange and full of nutrition.
-The fat from these animals is actually healthful for humans to consume.
 If you are unable to purchase 100% Grass-Fed meats then stick to leaner cuts of conventionally produced meat.

 Nuts and seeds are great sources of fat, fiber, and other nutrients.
 If you are trying to lose weight you need to be careful how much you consume.
 Think about it in terms of a hunter-gatherer.
 They would not ordinarily chow down on a big pile of already shelled nuts.
 Nuts also tend to be high in Omega-6 fatty acids.
 Since one of the goals is to get your Omega-6 to Omega-3 ratio more in line with an ideal 1:1 ratio you need to be reasonable about your nut consumption.
 Check out this quote from The Center for Genetics, Nutrition and Health: